Acquire Property

 C.A.R. releases its 2026 California Housing Market Forecast

-California home sales and median price are projected to inch up as housing affordability improves slightly.
+CA home sales and median price are projected to inch up as housing affordability improves slightly.

 Existing, single-family home sales are forecast to total 274,400 units in 2026, an increase of 2 percent from 2025’s projected sales pace of 269,000.